 Why define your nonprofit leadership values?
 Your values help …

 - Strengthen your self-confidence, self-identity, security

-- Help you discover how (and whether) your values align with those of your organization & your team
+- Help you discover how (and whether) your values align with those of your organization and your team

-Values can also help you develop the philosophy that drives how you lead.
+Values can also help you develop a philosophy that drives how you lead.

-The foundation of your leadership philosophy are your beliefs about human nature that align with personal values.
-Below are five statements that can help you build your philosophy and some examples for each.
+At the foundation of your nonprofit leadership philosophy are your beliefs about human nature that align with personal values.
+Below are five statements that can help you build your philosophy and an example for each.

 - I believe [insert your values] …

-- For example … “I believe that with determination and focus, teams can solve any problem.”
+- For example … “I believe with determination and focus, teams can solve any problem.”

 - My thoughts will [insert desired attitudes & actions] …

 - For example … “My thoughts will focus on the strengths of each person, instead of concentrating on their limitations.”